Wisdom Tooth Removal & Teeth Extractions at Advanced Dental Implants Thousand Oaks

 Our Thousand Oaks surgical facility is equipped with modern operating rooms and state of the art monitoring equipment for the safe delivery of anesthesia, most advanced surgical equipment and highest standard when it comes to cleanliness protocols.
-For patients with complicated medical issues, we also have an accredited outpatient surgical center with a nursing staff and an anesthesiologist.
+For patients with complicated medical issues, we also have an outpatient surgical center with a nursing staff and an anesthesiologist.

 Wisdom Teeth Removal at ADI Thousand Oaks